daniilidis-group/penncosyvio/website/content/download/index.md

 ```

 Pick the sensors that you are interested in and download the
-data.
-Once you quit out of the installer tool, change into the parent
+data, which will end up in the `data` subdirectory.
+Once you quit out
+of the installer tool, change into the data directory and see what's
-directory and have a look.
-This is how it looks if you downloaded only
-the `Tango Top` data:
+there.
+This is how it looks if you downloaded only the `Tango Top` data:

 ```
 cd ..
-ls
+tree data
+data
-README.md  tango_top  tools
+└── tango_top
+    ├── af
+    │   ├── accelerometer.txt
+    │   ├── gyroscope.txt
+    │   ├── seq_af.mp4
+    │   └── timestamps.txt
+    ├── as
+    │   ├── accelerometer.txt
+    │   ├── gyroscope.txt
+    │   ├── seq_as.mp4
+    │   └── timestamps.txt
+    ├── bf
+    │   ├── accelerometer.txt
+    │   ├── gyroscope.txt
+    │   ├── seq_bf.mp4
+    │   └── timestamps.txt
+    └── bs
+        ├── accelerometer.txt
+        ├── gyroscope.txt
+        ├── seq_bs.mp4
+        └── timestamps.txt
 ```